-Studies published since the 2015-2020 Dietary Guidelines have directly compared the sustainability of current US diets to those recommended by the Dietary Guidelines.
-Broadly, their findings suggest that the primary dietary pattern recommended by the Dietary Guidelines-known as the "Healthy U.S.-Style" diet-is not necessarily more environmentally sustainable than the current average US diet.
-While several recent studies found that the Healthy US-Style diet may decrease land use, multiple others found that the Dietary Guidelines-recommended diet may generate similar or greater environmental damages such as increased heat-trapping emissions, energy use, and water use compared with the current US diet (Birney et al. 2017; Hitaj et al. 2019; Mekonnen and Fulton 2018; Peters et al. 2016; Rehkamp and Canning 2017; Rehkamp and Canning 2018; Tom, Fischbeck, and Hendrickson 2016).
+Between July 2015 and September 2019, 22 relevant studies were published, eight of which directly compared the sustainability of current US diets to those recommended by the Dietary Guidelines.
+Our review challenges prior findings that diets aligning with national dietary guidelines are consistently more sustainable than current average diets.
+Our results show that the primary dietary pattern recommended by the Dietary Guidelines-known as the "Healthy U.S.-Style" diet-may result in similar or increased heat-trapping emissions, energy use, and water use compared with the current US diet (Behrens et al. 2017; Birney et al. 2017; Hitaj et al. 2019; Mekonnen and Fulton 2018; Peters et al. 2016; Rehkamp and Canning 2017; Rehkamp and Canning 2018; Tom, Fischbeck, and Hendrickson 2016).